 The Role Of The Essay In Admissions

 As an admissions consultant, my experience has been that there are way more qualified applicants than there are seats in a given program.
 This evaluation process looks at your qualifications and assesses whether you would be a viable candidate to attend the school.
-Your essays play a key role in this evaluation, and if done well, can result in an A+ grade.
+Your essays play a key role in this evaluation, and if done well, can result in an A+ admisson.

 There are a few things that you should keep in mind when writing your essays.
 First, make sure to focus on why you want to attend the school.
 Second, be clear about what you bring to the table as a student.
 Third, be honest about any struggles that you have faced and how those experiences have shaped who you are today.
 Fourth, be creative and think outside of the box when it comes to essay topics.
 Finally, proofread your work multiple times before submitting it so that it is error-free.